alwaysmda/Traveli/Readme.md

 -Themes
 All changing colors should be referenced with ?attr/someColor.
 Different styles is defined using colors.xml, styles.xml and attrs.xml.
 Changing theme can be done using ThemeManager.

+-Styles
+Use the Button, TextView and ImageView styles defined in styles.xml.

 -Logging
 Only use the log extension function available in  LogExt.kt file.